PMS and Perimenopause Q&A

-Overall, these botanicals may be used to effectively balance hormones in the body and help alleviate PMS and premenopausal symptoms such as cramping, bloating, mood swings and breast tenderness.
+Overall, these botanicals may be used to effectively balance the body and help alleviate PMS and premenopausal symptoms such as cramping, bloating, mood swings and breast tenderness.

 femMED PMS Support and Pre-Menopause Support contains six ingredients that help provide PMS and pre-menopause symptom relief.
 The ingredients include: Saw Palmetto, Chastetree Berry, Milk Thistle, Scullcap, Red Raspberry and Wild Yam.
 No more wondering what to take for hormone imbalance, or what dose to take it in: one supplement does it all.

 How do these ingredients work?

 Chastetree Berry helps balance hormone levels and reduces symptoms of irritability, depression, headaches, and breast tenderness.
 Milk Thistle supports liver health and aids the body in detoxifying of hormones.
 All other ingredients in femMED PMS Support and Pre-Menopause Support work together to support optimal hormonal balance All the ingredients contribute to PMS and pre-menopause symptom relief, along with hormonal balance by a variety of hormonal and non-hormonal mechanisms.

 Suffering from PMS?